ethannsie/ChewyChupucabras__ethans175_tanzeemh2_brianl237/README.md

 # Chupamon Showdown by ChewyChupucabras

 ## Roster:
-Ethan Sie:
-- Database lead
+- Project Manager | Ethan Sie: Database lead
-- Basic site setup
-  - Creating base tailwind for overall site design
-  - SQLite db setup
-  - Ensures all program file templates are accessible and ready for use
-- Create the matching system through a dictionary of tracked active sessions
-- Ensure turn-based system is working through database-tracked turns/games
-- Will help to catch up with any other work

-Tanzeem Hasan:
-- Javascript lead for more intricate animations and website capabilities
+- Tanzeem Hasan: Javascript lead for more intricate animations and website responsiveness
-  - Dynamic response design in the game page
-  - Working with Ethan to create the mechanics behind the actual game component
-- Ensure cleanliness of database code (as we are spending a lot of time populating the db)
-- Determine settings that can be toggled in account settings
-  - Possibly creating light/dark modes or more user customization to the site design

-Brian Liu:
-- Tailwind (css) lead for more intricate designs
+- Brian Liu: Tailwind (style) lead for more intricate designs
-  - The game page
-  - Ladder (ranking) page
-  - Handling dialogue output throughout the matches
-- Handling damage calculations
-- Creating a system for point calculations (elo) based on wins/loss, pokemon alive, etc
-- Designing and adding responsiveness to match history page

-## Project Description:
+## Site Description:
+This project is a recreation of Pokemon Showdown (some might say better).
+Users will be able to battle other users with Chupamon (Chupa + Pokemon).
+Upon logging in, users are automatically entered into an active session list, where any other active user may challenge someone on the list.
+If the challenge is accepted, then both players will be placed in a battle with six random Pokemon each that follow standard Pokemon rules (users can choose a move on their turn, with the turn order based on Pokemon speed, etc).
+We will be simplifying the game by removing abilities, items, etc. A ChupaDex will be provided that displays information about all the Pokemon available.
+Users can also view their match history and a leaderboard.

 ## Install Guide:
 ### Prerequisites: